Updated: 14 October 2018, by Marc Woodard

 The treatment protocol for the mentally unstable homeless person who is a public nuisance and is drug addicted and breaks the law doesn’t receive the mental health resources they need.
 Although homelessness is not a crime and not all homeless people commit crimes… personality disorders are found within a large sector of the homeless population.
 Many have all the signs and symptoms of PD’s.
 That is they have fears and anxieties and paranoia associated with anti-social lifestyle which leads to obsessions and depression and illegal self-medication habits.
 These behavioral habits amplify the PD stress-triggers which cause inappropriate behavior.

 There is no good answer for the homeless that suffer with personality disorders and/or drug addiction.
 Not until society determines they want to be part of the solution.
-And that solution must provide the comprehensive mental health treatment, public transportation and affordable housing resources needed to get on with their lives.
+And that solution must provide the comprehensive mental health treatment, public transportation and sheltered resources, etc., needed to get on with their lives.
 I regress, moving on…

 Berger, Fred K., MD.
 “Histrionic Personality Disorder: MedlinePlus Medical Encyclopedia.”
 MedlinePlus Medical Encyclopedia.
 NIH U.S. National Library of Medicine, 10 Oct.
 2014.
 Web.
 23 Nov.
 2016.